 by Texas Homesteader ~

-Then I took my white paint pen and put a little detailing on each one.
-Hopefully this looks enough like a strawberry that it will fool the birds.
+Then I took a white paint pen and put a little detailing on each one.
+I was hoping that this looks enough like a strawberry that it will fool the birds.

 My Favorite Garden Hacks

 - Easy Garden Planning Spreadsheet

 - Getting A Jump: Planting An Indoor Greenhouse

 - 3-Sister’s Garden – The Original Companion Planting